 Inventory, which consists of complete Flight Equipment held for sale, as well as related parts, is valued at the Lower of Cost or Net Realizable Value ("NRV") value.
-For purchases of whole aircraft and engines for sale or lease, cost is determined using the specific identification method whereby total cost is the cost paid, including certain capitalizable asset acquisition costs, to acquire such assets as a whole.
+For purchases of whole aircraft and engines for sale or lease, cost is determined using the specific identification method whereby total cost is the cost paid, including certain capitalizable asset acquisition costs, to acquire such assets as a whole

 Additionally, the Company purchases certain whole Flight Equipment to disassemble and supply its engine and airframe parts inventory.
-For aircraft and engine parts that originate from such dismantled Flight Equipment, cost is determined using a ratio calculated based on the relationship of the cost of the dismantled aircraft or engine at the time of purchase to the total estimated sales value of the dismantled aircraft or engine part to determine its allocated cost.
+For aircraft and engine parts that originate from such dismantled Flight Equipment, cost is determined using a ratio calculated based on the relationship of the cost of the dismantled aircraft or engine at the time of purchase to the total estimated sales value of the dismantled aircraft or engine at the time of purchase.
 At the time of sale, this ratio is applied to the sale price of each individual airframe and/or engine part to determine its allocated cost.
 At the time of sale, the sum of an individual part's allocated cost and actual repair or overhaul costs incurred represent the total cost for such part.
 Our allocation of inventory between short term and long term reflects the inventory's operating cycle, which is longer than one year due to teardown and repair lead times.
 Inventory expected to be monetized within 18 months as well as work-in-process and inventory used in MROs are reported under current assets on the Consolidated Balance Sheets.
+Inventory not expected to be sold within the operating cycle is classified as noncurrent inventory on the Consolidated Balance Sheets.